Close-up of a grey/silver Polarium Cabinet with yellow handles.

 The considerable success of lithium-ion batteries is in large part due to the technological improvements made in recent years.
 In the past decade alone, the energy density of lithium-ion batteries has more than doubled.
 The first lithium-ion battery was commercialized in 1991, combining high energy density, long cycle life, and low self-discharge in a single package.
 Because of these properties, and the significant price drop since its introduction, lithium has become the chemistry of choice for most applications requiring rechargeable battery solutions and a key driver for its growth in use worldwide.

 However, the lithium-ion battery is not a single chemistry.
 Rather, it comes from a family of chemistries that all shuttle lithium-ions in between host electrodes using a process called intercalation.
-There are two dominant chemistries on the market today for this: nickel-based, such as NMC (nickel manganese cobalt oxide) or NCA (nickel cobalt aluminum oxide) and iron-based, mainly LFP (lithium iron phosphate).
-These are examples of positive electrodes (often referred to as cathodes).
+There are two dominant chemistries on the market today for this:

 Lithium is Replacing Lead

 The lead-acid battery was invented in 1859 and has been the dominating rechargeable battery chemistry at least since the beginning of the 20th century.
 However, its low gravimetric energy density of about 30 Wh/kg makes it impractical for mobile applications.
 State-of-the-art lithium-ion battery cells now offer ten times that energy density.
-With commonly available lithium cells, this means that a lithium-ion battery module with the same performance (rated voltage and capacity) as a corresponding lead-acid battery, has a weight of approximately a fifth of the lead battery and approximately a third of the volume.
+With commonly available lithium cells, this means that a lithium-ion battery module with the same performance (rated voltage and capacity) as a corresponding lead-acid battery, weighs approximately a fifth of the lead battery and approximately a third of the volume.

 In hindsight, it may be argued that the very commercial success of the lead-acid batteries hindered its technological development, rather than trying to push its low energy density towards its theoretical maximum of about 180 Wh/kg.